-- Meadowfield School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - Meadowfield School will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies.

-• The DSL and Safeguarding governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- Meadowfield School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in our acceptable use policies and our online safety policy. - Meadowfield School will review the effectiveness of our procedures periodically to keep up with evolving cybercrime technologies. - Balvinder Singh a member of the senior leadership team and Ralph Hawes governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.